 If you have been taking lots of photos with your new digital camera, there will come a time when you will want to clean the inside lens of your digital camera or connect your camera to a computer to see your favorite images on the glorious display of your desktop computer or laptop.
 While the former is a bit complicated due to the sensitivity of the lenses, the latter is straightforward, and can be done with relative ease.
+Basically, you can connect a digital camera to a computer via the USB cable or through Wi-Fi or Bluetooth.

 Typically, most people use software to edit their selfies taken with a digital camera.
 It’s possible to add a signature to a digital photo using your camera, but the editing software can also do that, too.
 What it can’t do is fix the lines on a digital camera, which requires maintenance.
 Knowing that, you’ll also have to clean corrosion off the battery terminals in a digital camera should one of your batteries ever leak.
 Additionally, most digital cameras will also accept a charge from a computer, adding yet another reason to seek out an active computer connection.